-- Year 1 staff maintain the consistent use of special stickers and house points to act as immediate and frequent motivational rewards. - Merit certificates and badges are awarded to two children per class each week in assemblyby the Head of Pre-Prep.
-Leader badges are also awarded to children who are role-modelsin Year 1.
+- Year 1 staff maintain the consistent use of special stickers and Dojo points to act as immediate and frequent motivational rewards, both of which feed into the awarding of house points, which contribute towards House totals. - Merit certificates are awarded to two children per class each week in assemblyby the Head of Pre-Prep.
+Leader badges are also awarded to children who are role-models in Year 1.
 These children demonstrate skills such as kindness, resilience and perseverance. - Individual learning targets are set, monitored and reviewed termly and verbal praise is given constantly in this year group